 KEA protested excessive requests for water rights, negotiated settlements with many of the applicants resulting in a significant reduction in their water requests and caps on yearly water consumption.
 KEA was a member of a coalition of environmental and union groups that prevailed in the denial of the request to withdraw 17 million gallons of water per day from the aquifer by two power generating corporations.

 KEA has been a partner with the City of Coeur d’Alene and City of Post Falls on water conservation efforts.
 KEA’s work has contributed to the installation of low water use landscaping, the installation of water-saving irrigation devices in parks, and conservation programs for water customers.
 KEA negotiated with the City of Post Falls to establish the only mandatory water conservation measure in the region.

-KEA has advocated for Clean Water Act TMDL cleanup plans, and has served as conservation representative to advisory groups, for waterways throughout the region, including the Spokane River, tributaries to Coeur d’Alene Lake, and the Coeur d’Alene River.
-On multiple occasions, KEA has taken legal action against polluters in violation of their Clean Water Act permits.
+KEA has advocated for Clean Water Act TMDL cleanup plans and has served as conservation representative to advisory groups, for waterways throughout the region, including the Spokane River, tributaries to Coeur d’Alene Lake, and the Coeur d’Alene River.
+On multiple occasions, KEA has taken legal action against polluters in violation of its Clean Water Act permits.

 KEA was instrumental in the protection of Tubbs Hill from unrestricted development, the protection of public access at Sanders Beach, and the protection of pilings in Cougar Bay for wildlife habitat and quiet recreation.
 In addition, in a lawsuit filed against the Panhandle Yacht Club, KEA established that the public trust doctrine applies to state-owned surface waters and submerged lands within the state.